JordanLaw/robocon/vesc/readme.md

 <img src="photo/01.png" width="1200"><br><br>

 At the beginning, it will ask you to restore the motor drive into default setting, please choose “NO” if you have already calibrated the motor drive before.
-If you click “YES”, you will need to configure all the Motor Setting and App Setting one more time.
+If you click “YES”, you will need to configure all the Motor Setting and App Setting again.

 <img src="photo/02.png" width="600"><br><br>